 Pass every clinical rotation with satisfactory marks in all competencies

 Demonstrate sufficient professional ability to practice competently as a Physician Assistant in Orthopaedic Surgery

-The fellow must submit a "Time Off Request" form for any leave.
-The form shall be submitted to the program director two weeks in advance of the initial date of leave for approval.
+The Fellow must request for leave/PTO to the program director two weeks in advance of the initial date of leave for approval.

 Disciplinary Action and Dismissal Policy:

 Letter of Warning